 Investing in your relationship is a positive step towards a better financial future.
 You’ll learn a lot about each other – including your financial worries and goals for the future.
 For example, you might discover that one of you wants to move house in the next few years, have children, or would like to start their own business.
 All of these major life events mean assessing your goals as a couple as well as your financial circumstances.

 Therapy is valuable both for individuals and couples.
 It’s a safe space to explore your emotions, emotional history, and how these impact your current behaviours.
 Finances and emotion are inevitably linked – often more than we realise – so taking time to explore the connection is a great way to help secure a stable financial future.
 You don’t need to feel like your relationship is struggling to reach out for couples therapy, either!
 Those with a good relationship often find they deepen their emotional connection and strengthen their joint goals through therapy, too.
-Click here for more details about couples therapy and what it involves.

 If you’re worrying about money, your partner is likely to have similar worries, too.
 Even if you’ve not been talking about it!